← Back to 漢書

 使

-When Zheng Chong fell, Sun Bao wrote that outsiders should not judge inner-palace kin.
+Before long Zheng Chong was imprisoned; Bao submitted a memorial saying, "I have heard that the distant do not plot against kin, the outsider does not scheme against the inner.
 He said a censor must not flinch from favorites.
 He described Zheng Chong's silent endurance under the rod.
 He accused Zhao Chang of dripping malice against a palace officer.
 He asked to put Zhao Chang on trial."
-The emperor told the chancellor that Sun Bao had demanded Zhao Chang's arrest for framing Zheng Chong.
+When the memorial was submitted the Son of Heaven was displeased; because Bao was a famed minister he could not bear to execute him and therefore ordered the chancellor and grand minister of works by edict: "Metropolitan Governor Bao memorializes that former Vice Director of the Masters of Writing Chong was wronged and begs to send Master of Writing Zhao Chang to prison for trial.
 The rescript called Sun Bao a state-thief for springtime slander.
 The tradition asks whether glib speakers do not ruin states.
 The line condemns the clever mouth that pulls a dynasty down.
 Strip Sun Bao to commoner rank."

 26